-This section contains a discussion of the material elements of compensation awarded to, earned by or paid to our named executive officers ("NEOs"), which includes our chief executive officer, our chief financial officer, and each of our three other most highly compensated executive officers who served in such capacities for the fiscal year ended December 31, 2022.
-Our NEOs for fiscal year 2022 were:
+This section contains a discussion of the material elements of compensation awarded to, earned by or paid to our named executive officers ("NEOs"), which includes our chief executive officer, our chief financial officer, and each of our three other most highly compensated executive officers who served in such capacities for the fiscal year ended December 31, 2023.
+Effective March 31, 2023, Mr. Schemick stepped down from his role as Chief Financial Officer ("CFO") of the Company and ceased to be an executive officer.
+This Compensation Discussion & Analysis presents Mr. Schemick's 2023 fiscal year compensation because he was the former CFO of the Company for a portion of the year.
+Effective April 1, 2023, Mr. Gallagher was appointed Senior Vice President and CFO.

-William F. Feehery Chief Executive Officer

-M. Andrew Schemick Chief Financial Officer (1)

-Leif E. Pedersen President, Software

-Patrick F. Smith President, Integrated Drug Development

-Robert P. Aspbury President, Simcyp
+Our NEOs for fiscal year 2023 were:

+William F. Feehery Chief Executive Officer John E. Gallagher III Senior Vice President and CFO Leif E. Pedersen President, Chief Commercial Officer Patrick F. Smith President, Certara Drug Development Solutions Robert P. Aspbury President, Certara Scientific Software Former Executive M. Andrew Schemick Former CFO